-The Washington Post could, at least in theory, face facts squarely and have its Going Out Guide advise people not to go out for barbecue in or near Washington until there’s some DC area barbecue worth going out to eat.
+The Washington Post could, at least in theory, face facts squarely and have its Going Out Guide advise people not to go out for barbecue in or near Washington until there’s some barbecue worth going out to eat.
 Or it could tell people to pack a bag, hop on a plane, and, a la Willie Sutton, go to where the good barbecue is.
 (As I write this, I’m in Lexington, North Carolina, specifically to eat barbecue.
 It’s well worth the trip.)

 But Washington does not, cannot face unpleasant facts squarely.
 Instead, Washington denies, obfuscates and spins.
 And problems fester.

 Sometimes the obfuscation is with clouds of empty rhetoric:

 “the pulled pork is delightfully understated”:

 sometimes it’s written using of a thesaurus rather than a dictionary:

 “The other meats on Evans’s menu can have dyspeptic mood swings: The brisket can be smoky, spicy and decadent one day – and virtually without charisma the next”;

 and sometimes it uses metaphors filched from Raymond Chandler (or Guy Noir?):